Triamec/NcEtherCat/README.md

 ## Global Variable List (Triamec_GVL)

-The following global variables have been defined to control and monitor the *Tria-Link* bus and axes.
+The following global variables have been defined to control and monitor the axes.

 | Variable              | Description                                 |
 | --------------------- | ------------------------------------------- |